AWikia/SkinEvelution/README.md

 wfLoadSkin( 'Evelution' );
 ```

+# More Help
+Join to [https://discord.gg/a6FbV6zWFs](our Discord Server) for more help about Evelution

 # Known Limitation
 - Toolbar can cover the page action dropdowns if the content area is too small.
 If it is that case, collapse it.